 Here are the red flags you’re about to lose the sale, and what to do about it:

 1. Instead of a meeting, you’re asked for a proposal.
 This is a sign you’re about to enter a “cattle call.”
-That’s an old phrase used in the entertainment industry to indicate you have to get in line with your competitors – the prospect is shopping around.
+That’s an old phrase used in the entertainment industry to indicate you have to get in line to audition for the sale with your competitors – the prospect is shopping around.

 Solutions: Cut through the clutter of competition.
 Ask to sit down with the prospect to discuss the prospect’s needs and objectives, and on what basis a selection will be made.